 Animal Science falls under the Agriculture & Agriculture Operations field.
 6,896 Animal Science students graduate each year from Agriculture & Agriculture Operations programs.
 Animal Science is the 75th most popular major within the U.S.

 For additional details about how the most popular Animal Science colleges were picked below, review the ranking overview.

 Any student pursuing a degree in Animal Science needs to look into University of Minnesota - Twin Cities.
-After getting their bachelor's degree, Animal Science students usually make about $34,481 at the beginning of their careers.
-With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.
+After getting their bachelor's degree, Animal Science students usually make about $35,000 at the beginning of their careers.
+Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.

 Any student who is interested in Animal Science has to look into University of Minnesota - Crookston.
+Students who graduate from the Animal Science program make around $30,900 in the first five years of working, and $30,900 after their first five years of working.
 This is an exceptional opportunity for students who like the beauty of a simple college town.

 76.0% of first-year students come back for their second year of school.
 Campus safety a concern?
 You'll be happy to find out that this school is known for a low crime rate.
 Videos from UMN Crookston could be a good way to explore university.

 It is hard to beat Northland Community and Technical College if you want to study Animal Science.
 This school is in , .

 does not require freshmen to live on-campus.
 For graduates who would like to carry on after earning a bachelor's degree, has graduate programs available.
 If you're considering learning more, you can view all of 's rankings here.